1979 WHA playoffs: (2) Winnipeg Jets vs. (3) Quebec Nordiques

 In the fourteen regular season contests, the teams went 6–6–2 against each other.

 In Game 1, each team scored in the final three minutes of the period, with Lyle Moffat's tip-in goal for Winnipeg being followed by Marc Tardif scoring 29 seconds later for Quebec.
 But Winnipeg scored five goals in the second period (with Bobby Guindon scoring two of them) before Quebec could even get one on the board.
 Quebec scored a goal in the third period but were stymied in the third period to just five shots as Jets goaltender Gary Smith stopped 28 of 31 shots.
 The last couple of minutes saw a commotion as Gilles Bilodeau (nicknamed "Bad News") was deployed on the ice and quickly went out on the ice and put his stick onto Winnipeg players, even hitting Scott Campbell in the mouth that saw the latter lose his temper.
 Nordiques head coach Jacques Demers stated that he didn't send Bilodeau out there to hit players but merely because he was missing three forwards, citing a sore back for Real Cloutier, an aggravated knee for Serge Bernier and a hurt shoulder for Paulin Bordeleau.

-With 7:09 remaining in the third period, Willy Lindström scored to close out the scoring for Winnipeg and also set a record for most points in a four-game series, having collected six goals and four assists (the previous record was shared by Gordie Howe, Ulf Nilsson, and Reg Thomas.
+With 7:09 remaining in the third period, Willy Lindstrom scored to close out the scoring for Winnipeg and also set a record for most points in a four-game series, having collected six goals and four assists (the previous record was shared by Gordie Howe, Ulf Nilsson, and Reg Thomas.
 The Jets also set a record for most goals in a four-game sweep with 30.